Walk Llyn Crafnant and Crimpiau, for some of the best views in Snowdonia.

 The walk round Llyn Crafnant is probably the most popular walk in the Conwy Valley.

 If you add the easy ascent of Crimpiau, 1558ft, with its wonderful views, you have the makings of a great 7-mile day out.
-The path round Llyn Crafnant is accessible for wheelchairs, bikes and buggies.
+The path round Llyn Crafnant is accessible for wheelchairs, bicycles and buggies.

-Getting there Directions to free Car Park, Llyn Crafnant, Trefriw LL27 0JZ
+Directions to free Car Park, Llyn Crafnant, Trefriw LL27 0JZ

 Crafnant car park is on the right, free parking and free toilets.